-Named locations is a feature of Azure Active Directory that enables you to label trusted IP address ranges in your organizations.
-In your environment, you can use named locations in the context of the detection of risk events to reduce the number of reported false positives for the Impossible travel to atypical locations risk event type.
+With the named locations feature of Azure Active Directory, you can label trusted IP address ranges in your organizations.
+In your environment, you can use named locations in the context of the detection of risk events.
+The feature helps reduce the number of reported false positives for the Impossible travel to atypical locations risk event type.

 To configure a named location: